BrandonAugustino/stochastic_microgrid_formation/README.md

 # stochastic_microgrid_formation
-This repository contains Python scripts for the Stochastic microgrid formation herustic presented in "A Heuristic Approach to the Post-disturbance and Stochastic Pre-disturbance Microgrid Formation Problem" by Kwami S. A. Sedzro, Xin Shi, Alberto J. Lamadrid and Luis F. Zuluaga.
+This repository contains Python scripts for the Stochastic microgrid formation heuristic presented in "A Heuristic Approach to the Post-disturbance and Stochastic Pre-disturbance Microgrid Formation Problem" by Kwami S. A. Sedzro, Xin Shi, Alberto J. Lamadrid and Luis F. Zuluaga.
 Currently there are 7 files in the repository.

 1) "simulation_new.py" is used to generate potential scenarios according to the generation scheme described in the paper.
 2) "MILP.py" is the python code for the MILP formulation
-3) "herustic1.py" is the python code for the first step of the heuristic method.
+3) "heuristic1.py" is the python code for the first step of the heuristic method.
 4) "get_cluster.py" is the python code for the second step of the heuristic method.
-5) "herustic2.py" is the python code for the third step of the heuristic method.
+5) "heuristic2.py" is the python code for the third step of the heuristic method.
 6) "ieee30_scenarios.dat is the data file corresponding to the IEEE 30-bus system considered in the case study of the paper.
 7) "ieee57_scenarios.dat is the data file corresponding to the IEEE 57-bus system considered in the case study of the paper.